slipstream/SlipStreamDocumentation/docs/administrator_guide/cloud_connectors.rst

 All of the SlipStream cloud connectors are packaged separately.
 You must install the packages for the clouds that you want to support through your SlipStream server.

-See the sections below for detailed installation instructions for each cloud connector.
+See the connector-specific sections for detailed installation instructions for each cloud connector.
+If the documentation for your connector is not present, then get in touch with SixSq Support.

 .. important::